 The Strategy will be implemented through 7 strategies.
-Each strategy has a suite of actions identified that support the ambition эаррс ort the ambition STRATEGIC PRIORITIES ACTIONS 1 Establish Cudlee Creek as the primary Provide the Cudlee Creek direction and experience that contributes to the AMLR becoming an International mountain bike and trails destination and promote Fox Creek as the lead AMLR mountain bike ride centre.
+Each strategy has a suite of actions identified that support the ambition

+STRATEGIC PRIORITIES ACTIONS 0 Establish Cudlee Creek as the primary Provide the Cudlee Creek direction and experience that contributes to the AMLR becoming an International mountain bike and trails destination and promote Fox Creek as the lead AMLR mountain bike ride centre.
 Mountain Bike Centre of the AMLR Establish links from Cudlee Creek to other AMLR mountain bike hubs via existing tracks and trails and new hero trails following recommendations within the Establishing the AMLR as an International Mountain Bike Destination.
-34 Provide support infrastructure that encourages mountain bike and trail events and reflects Fox Creek status as a mountain bike park that will attract a wide range of trail users Progressively establish Fox Creek Bike Park as the key Ride Centre within the AMLR and contribute to the AMLR becoming a recognised international mountain bike destination through improvements to trail experiences, services, community involvement, tourism, promotion, marketing and evaluation and monitoring.
+35 Provide support infrastructure that encourages mountain bike and trail events and reflects Fox Creek status as a mountain bike park that will attract a wide range of trail users Progressively establish Fox Creek Bike Park as the key Ride Centre within the AMLR and contribute to the AMLR becoming a recognised international mountain bike destination through improvements to trail experiences,

-34 Establishing the Adelaide Ranges as an International Mountain Bike Destination 2015
+35 Establishing the Adelaide Ranges as an International Mountain Bike Destination 2015